BoyBaykiller/IDKEngine/Readme.md

 6. **{C}** + **{A, E, J}**
 7. **{E}** + **{A, C, J}**

-Notice how the classic partitions can be created by placing a single "split index" that divides the set into two.
+Notice how the classic partitions can be created by placing a single "split index" that divides the primitives into two sets.
+Split index being the object space equivalent of split position.
 Unlike other methods, SweepSAH tests all $N - 1$ classic partitions and picks the one with the lowest cost.
 Here you can see it sweeping from left to right (on the x-axis), moving the split index one step further to the right every time.

 ![BVH Sweep](Screenshots/Articles/LeftRightSweep.gif)